In EventCAT Conference, when setting up real-time translated subtitles, you select two types of languages:

 Audience members accessing the real-time subtitle page via QR code, preview page, or URL can choose their preferred language to view the subtitles.

-How do you select Speaking Language and Target Language?
+How do you select the Speaking Language and Target Language?

 Example of Speaking Language - Target Language setup: